 Ad.E.
 Jensen Memorial Lecture

-"Talking to the ancestors: method and meaning in the study of culture" is the title of her lecture series to be held on following dates:
+"A genealogy of method: anthropology's ancestors and the meaning of culture" is the title of her lecture series to be held on following dates:

 June 3rd 2019 (opening lecture)